endonutriHUPR/AITD_SpatialTranscriptomics/README.md

 # Autoimmune Thyroid Diseases with Spatial Transcriptomics

-This repository host the code used in our paper titled "Epithelial and stromal landscape heterogeneity at spatial resolution in autoimmune thyroid diseases ".
+This repository host the code used in our paper titled "Epithelial and stromal landscape heterogeneity at spatial resolution in autoimmune thyroid diseases".

 ## Abstract